David Price (British politician): Early life

 Price was educated at Eton College, Trinity College, Cambridge, and Yale University.
 He was President of the Cambridge Union in 1948.
 He served with the Scots Guards during World War II, a staff officer in Trieste.
 He became an economist and industrial executive.

 Political career

 Price was the first Member of Parliament (MP) for Eastleigh, from the seat's creation in 1955 until his retirement in 1992, when he was succeeded by Stephen Milligan.

-Price was British representative on the Consultative Assembly of the Council of Europe 1958-61 and became a junior minister at the Board of Trade in 1962 where he was responsible for the Weights and Measures Act 1963.
+Price was British representative on the Consultative Assembly of the Council of Europe (1958–61) and became a junior minister at the Board of Trade in 1962 where he was responsible for the Weights and Measures Act 1963.
 In 1964, he became opposition spokesman on education and science.
 From 1971 to 1972, Price served as a junior minister for Aerospace.
 He was removed from his position over issues relating to Rolls Royce facing imminent collapse related to the RB211 Aero Engine.

+On December 1 1971 25 year old Virginia Evans, his secretary, became the first female to fly in Concorde 002; she flew at Mach 2.
+Jacqueline Cochran, of US, was the first woman to fly at Mach 1 on May 18 1953.

 Honours

 He was given the Freedom of the Borough of Eastleigh in 1977.
-He was knighted in 1980 and was appointed Deputy Lieutenant for Hampshire in 1982.
+He was knighted in the 1980 Birthday Honours and was appointed Deputy Lieutenant for Hampshire in 1982.